luffyZh/next-antd-scaffold/README.md

 - How to listen for routing changes?

-- The solution of warning in the console!
+- The solution of `min-css-extract-plugin` warning in the console!

   ```
   chunk commons [mini-css-extract-plugin]